Q: My club doesn’t have any examiners, how can I arrange a test ?

 Q: I’ve lost my copy of my Certificate(s) and need a replacement(s), what can I do ?

-A: You can contact the Leicester office, who will search the membership database for your record.
-If your record has your achievements listed, they will arrange for a duplicate(s) to be issued.
+A: All your achievement scheme certificates are available to download from your member profile on the BMFA membership portal at https://bmfa.azolve.com.
 However, if there are no achievements listed for you (which is possible for very old records) then a copy of your original test form (the slip of paper you were given by the examiner when you passed the test) is also acceptable evidence.
 If this also isn’t available, then your only option is to apply to be re-tested by an Examiner.

 Q: I haven’t been a member for a number of years, when I was last a member I had an A and B certificate.
 Will these still show on my membership card when I rejoin?